 Since our inception in 2007, we have generated minimal revenue and substantial net losses as we have devoted our resources to the development of our technology, and our business model has not been proven.
-As of September 30, 2020, we had an accumulated deficit of \$157.1 million.
-For the nine months ended September 30, 2020 and 2019, our net loss was \$13.2 million and \$17.7 million, respectively, and for the years ended December 31, 2019 and 2018, our net loss was \$15.3 million and \$25.8 million, respectively.
-We expect our operating expenses to increase in the future as we expand our sales and marketing efforts and continue to invest in our infrastructure and research and development of our technologies, and if we are unable to secure a partner or additional business for our joint venture with Fujitsu Semiconductor Limited ("FSL").
+As of December 31, 2020, we had an accumulated deficit of \$161.8 million.
+For the years ended December 31, 2020 and 2019, our net loss was \$17.9 million and \$15.3 million, respectively.
+We expect our operating expenses to increase in the future as we expand our sales and marketing efforts and continue to invest in our infrastructure and research and development of our technologies, and if we are unable to secure a partner or additional business for our joint venture with FSL.
 These efforts may be more costly than we expect, and we may not be able to increase our revenue to offset our increased operating expenses or obtain additional contracts from the federal government.
 Our revenue growth may be slower than anticipated or our revenue may decline for a number of other reasons, including slower growth of, or reduced demand for, GaN power management solutions, increased competition, or any failure to capitalize on growth opportunities.
 If we are unable to generate sufficient revenue, we may never become profitable or be able to maintain any future profitability.
 If this were to occur, our stockholders could lose all or part of their investment.